sagemathinc/gcloud-pricing-calculator/README.md

 # Google Cloud Pricing Info and Calculator

+**April 2025 update:** This library stopped scraping any of the Google HTML pages, since they all changed which breaks all the scraping.
+Instead, there is a file lib/template.js, which was the last successful scrape.
+That is used to get the machine families, etc., then updated explicitly in lib/hand-edit.ts using customer pricing (a csv file).
+Everything about scraping mentioned below is purely of historical interest.

 ---

 This is a node.js library that downloads and parses the website [https://cloud.google.com/compute/vm\-instance\-pricing](https://cloud.google.com/compute/vm-instance-pricing) and several other public data sources form Google, and also includes a copy of some of the official SKU pricing list, parses everything, makes a range of automatic and manual changes, then makes it possibly to very quickly use all of that data from Javascript.